ltelab/disdrodb/CONTRIBUTING.rst

 For contributors interested in running the tests locally:

-1. Ensure you have the :ref:`development environment <installation_standard>` correctly set up.
+1. Ensure you have the `development environment <https://disdrodb.readthedocs.io/en/latest/installation.html#installation-for-contributors>`__ correctly set up.
 2. Navigate to the disdrodb root directory.
 3. Execute the following command to run the entire test suite: